nialdarbey/hospital-admissions-example-3.4/README.md

 Proxy Client
 ============
-The consumption of other services is realied by the Proxy client operation on the Soap Message Processor.
+The consumption of other services is realised by the Proxy client operation on the Soap Message Processor.
 This will automatically wrap the xml message in a Soap Envelope suitable to send to a SOAP based web service.

 Canonical Model
 ===============
-A recommended best practice in the Service Oriented Architecture, this example standardises on the Messaging format for all three services: PatientService, EHRService and AdmissionService each of which exploit the commonality offered in the canonical model.
+The use of a standard business domain model is a recommended best practice in the Service Oriented Architecture.
+This example also standardises on the Messaging format for all three services: PatientService, EHRService and AdmissionService each of which exploit the commonality offered in the canonical model.

 Testing
 =======